-I am a senior undergraduate at Peking University, double major in Computer Science and Economics, advised by Prof. Yizhou Wang.
-I also work at CUHK-SenseTime Joint Multimedia Laboratory, mentored by Prof. Bolei Zhou and Wayne Wu.
-I visited Prof. Bo Li's group at the University of Illinois at Urbana-Champaign for the past summer.
+I am a senior undergraduate at Peking University, double major in Computer Science and Economics.
+I am also a research intern at CUHK-SenseTime Joint Multimedia Laboratory, mentored by Prof. Bolei Zhou and Wayne Wu.
+I visited Prof. Bo Li's group at UIUC for the past summer.
 In 2018, I studied at Stanford as a visiting student.

 My research interest primarily lies in computer vision and human-centered computing.
 Recently, I work on bridging the gap between machine and human, with a focus on learning structured representations.

-Self-Taught Dancer: Unsupervised Motion Retargeting via Representation Disentanglement
+Video Motion Retargeting via Invariance-Driven Unsupervised Representation Disentanglement

 Wentao Zhu*, Zhuoqian Yang*, Wayne Wu, Chen Qian, Qiang Zhou, Bolei Zhou, Chen Change Loy (* indicates equal contribution)